Rahix/avr-hal/README.md

   ```
   winget install AVRDudes.AVRDUDE ZakKemble.avr-gcc
   ```
-  On older systems you can use [Scoop](https://scoop.sh/) which you first have to install using Powershell:
+  On older systems, you can use [Scoop](https://scoop.sh/) which you first have to install using PowerShell:
   ```PowerShell
   Set-ExecutionPolicy RemoteSigned -Scope CurrentUser # Needed to run a remote script the first time
   irm get.scoop.sh | iex